khlumzeemee/sem/README.md

 # sem
-SEM is a basic project explore the abilities of spring-boot as a fast track development framework
+SEM is a basic project to explore the abilities of spring-boot as a fast track development framework

 Areas of interest include:
 - REST services